aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 == Installation ==
 1. Unzip the plugin .zip file.
-2. Upload the \"biblesupersearch\" directory to the \"/wp-content/plugins/\" directory.
+1. Upload the \"biblesupersearch\" directory to the \"/wp-content/plugins/\" directory.
-3. Activate the plugin through the \"Plugins\" menu in WordPress.
+1. Activate the plugin through the \"Plugins\" menu in WordPress.
-4. Configure the plugin settings.
+1. Configure the plugin settings.
 Admin menu => Settings => Bible SuperSearch
-5. Place [biblesupersearch] shortcode on a page or post
+1. Place `[biblesupersearch]` shortcode on a page or post
+1. Navigate to the page / post and see it in action.

 == Frequently Asked Questions ==
 = How do I only enable certain Bibles? =